irs1318dev/irs1318_2023/Robot Programming Guide.md

 Encoders are used to measure the amount that an axle has rotated.
 There are different types of encoders, but we typically use a quadrature encoder.
 These encoders can detect the amount of rotation and the direction in which the axle has rotated.
 Each encoder has a rating for how many "pulses" or ticks it receives in a complete rotation of the axle.
 Using some simple math based on the sizes of the wheels (and gears), you can calculate how far something has travelled.
 In WPILib, you would use an Encoder object, which returns the number of ticks/pulses, the distance (based on the distance per pulse), or the velocity (if you trust the timer on the robot).

 #### Through-Beam Sensors
 Through-Beam Sensors are simple infrared sensors and lights that are used to sense whether there is anything between the light and sensor.
-They are often used in the real world at the bottom of a garage door to detect if anything is under the garage door so it doesn’t get crushed.
+They are often used in the real world at the bottom of a garage door to detect if anything is under the garage door so it doesnâ€™t get crushed.
 This can be used on a robot to sense whether something is in a given spot.
-We used one on the 2015 robot to detect whether any tote was contained within the intake in a proper place to be picked up by the robot’s elevator.
+We used one on the 2015 robot to detect whether any tote was contained within the intake in a proper place to be picked up by the robotâ€™s elevator.
 In WPILib, you would use an AnalogInput, which returns a double value (rational number) which indicates how many volts were detected by the infrared sensor.
 This value will differ based on the through-beam sensor, so you can tell through experimentation whether it is tripped or not.

 #### Distance Sensors
 There are various types of distance sensors, which can use either sound or light to sense how far away the robot is from something else.
 In WPILib, you would use an AnalogInput, which would return a double value (rational number) which indicates how many volts were detected by the sensor.
 This value will differ based on the sensor and its placement, so you can tell through experimentation what the values mean.